1890 – 1957

 He built his first loom when the weaver’s workshop was established at the Guild.
 He continued to make them throughout the 1930s and after the War.
 Maxwell was able to respond to the growing demand for looms caused by both the increase in hand weaving in art schools and workshops in the United Kingdom, and by the difficulty in importing looms from post-War Sweden.

-He was a keen follower of the Distributist movement and kept livestock and had a small holding to grow food.
+He was a keen follower of the Distributist movement and kept livestock, bees and grew his own food.